Frankfort, Kentucky: 2020 census

+Income

 The median income for a household in the city was $50,211, and the median income for a family was $43,949.
 Full-time male workers had a median income of $37,445 versus $34,613 for females.
 The per capita income was $29,288.
 About 19.8% of families and 16.3% of the population were below the poverty line, including 38.7% of those under age 18 and 7.5% of those age 65 or over.

+Other demographics

 Frankfort is the focal point of a micropolitan statistical area consisting of Frankfort and Franklin County as well as adjacent Lawrenceburg and Anderson County.
 The city is also classified in a combined statistical area with Lexington and Richmond to the east.

 Frankfort's municipal population makes it the fourth least populous capital city in the United States.